 McDonald’s sells more burgers than any other fast food joint in the world.

-Simplicity is something McDonald’s is great at.
+Simplicity is something McDonald’s excels in.

 Their slogans are catchy and stark.
 Instead of assaulting viewers with excessive information in a single ad, they like to keep it “short and sweet” with memorable brand messages.